Non-Hertz-Millis scaling of the antiferromagnetic quantum critical metal via scalable Hybrid Monte Carlo: Methods

 \subsection{Numerical Performance}

-Here we summarize the numerical performance of our algorithm.
-As noted in the introduction, in the presence of a critical slowing down, the HMC algorithm can require a number of integration steps per effective sample of $O(\beta^{1/4 + z_1}V^{1/4 + z_2})$, where $z_1, z_2$ are to be determined empirically.
+Here we summarize the numerical performance of our algorithm, with more details provided in Supplementary Note 6.
+As noted in the Introduction, in the presence of a critical slowing down, the HMC algorithm can require a number of integration steps per effective sample of $O(\beta^{1/4 + z_1}V^{1/4 + z_2})$, where $z_1, z_2$ are to be determined empirically.
 To extract these exponents, we benchmark our algorithm across lattice sizes at the critical parameters of the theory, scaling with respect to $V=L^2$ and $N_{\tau}$ separately.
 We track the growth of the integrated autocorrelation time $\tau_{\mathrm{int}}$ of the total SDW susceptibility $\chi \equiv \chi(0, 0)$ at criticality, and use it to quantify the wallclock time and number of HMC integration steps per effective sample: $\tau_{\mathrm{int}} \times n_{\mathrm{leap}}$.

-To test the performance, we ran the HMC algorithm in two studies: one in which the lattice volume is fixed to sizes $L=20, 30$ and inverse temperature scaled from $N_{\tau} = 100$ to $N_{\tau} = 300$, and one in which the number of imaginary time steps is fixed to $N_{\tau} = 100, 150$ while lattice extent $L$ is scaled from 20 to 60.
-For each scenario, empirical averages and error bars were computed using 5 Markov chains.
-In \Cref{fig:iats}, we see that our algorithm exhibits constant scaling of $\tau_{\mathrm{int}}$ with respect to both lattice volume and inverse temperature.

-The number of leapfrog integration steps per effective sample is plotted in \Cref{fig:algcost}.
-This number roughly tracks the total algorithmic cost in terms of the number of linear solves of the form Eq. \eqref{eq:linsys}.
-A power law fit $y = a x^b$ is applied to the measurements to extract the scaling exponents $z_1, z_2$.
-With respect to $N_{\tau}$, we observe that $z_1 = b - 1/4 \approx 0.5 $.
-With respect to $V$, we observe that $z_2 = b - 1/4 \approx 0$.
+We find that our algorithm exhibits constant scaling of $\tau_{\mathrm{int}}$ with respect to both lattice volume and inverse temperature.
+For the exponents, we find $z_1 \approx 0.5 , z_2 \approx 0$.
 This implies an absence of critical slowing down with respect to the lattice volume $V$ for the auto-tuned HMC algorithm presented in this work.

 The actual wall clock time in turn depends on the cost of the linear solves of the form Eq. \eqref{eq:linsys}.
-With the preconditioned CG approach described in \Cref{sec:precond}, we observe in \Cref{fig:wallclocks} near linear scaling in wall clock time per effective sample with respect to $V$, while the scaling is superlinear with respect to $N_\tau$.
+With the preconditioned CG approach described in \Cref{sec:precond}, we observe near linear scaling in wall clock time per effective sample with respect to $V$, while the scaling is superlinear with respect to $N_\tau$.
 The linear solve can be approached with more advanced techniques, as well as more refined GPU parallelism.
 These directions are discussed in \Cref{sec:alg-improvements}.